michaelwehrley/egypt/README.md

   * [Gisr el-Mudir / The Enclosure of the Boss](https://en.wikipedia.org/wiki/Gisr_el-Mudir): pre-dates Pyramid if Djoser and making it oldest monument erected entirely with stone.
   * [Pyramid of Djoser]((https://en.wikipedia.org/wiki/Pyramid_of_Djoser): first step pyramid & first tall structure built in **stone** (no longer of mud-brick and wood).
 [Imhotep](https://en.wikipedia.org/wiki/Imhotep), Djoser's pyramid architect, was of such importance and fame that he was honoured as a saint.
 Imhotep temple was never found, but associated with medicine and birds.
   * [Pyramid of Unas](https://en.wikipedia.org/wiki/Pyramid_of_Unas): Virtual guide to immortality: spells and formulas; get rid of sin.
 Don't be fooled by the mound/ruin.
+  * The mastaba of [Mereruka](https://en.wikipedia.org/wiki/Mereruka) (vizier of Teti of 6th Dynasty) is the largest and most elaborate of all the non-royal tombs in Saqqara with 33 rooms or chambers in total
 * Memphis: unified capital.
 Memphis (12 mi south of Giza and was strategic) was believed to be under the protection of the god Ptah, the patron of craftsmen.
 Its great temple, Hut-ka-Ptah (meaning "Enclosure of the ka of Ptah"), was one of the most prominent structures in the city.
 The name of this temple, rendered in Greek as Aί-γυ-πτoς (Ai-gy-ptos) by the historian Manetho, is believed to be the etymological origin of the modern English name Egypt.
 * Meidum
 * Dahshur: [Sneferu](https://en.wikipedia.org/wiki/Sneferu), 2 monuments influenced by step pyramids: